FAQ

 Arriow FAQ

-A control drive is ordered in the interest of road safety, as can be read in the judgement of: 23 January 2001 of the official collection: BGE127 II 129.
+A control drive is ordered in the interest of road safety, as can be read in the judgment of: January 23, 2001 of the official collection: BGE127 II 129.

 "The control drive is ordered in the interest of road safety; it is about the protection of possible victims in road traffic.
 This interest is of high value.
-The control drive is not a punishment.
+The test drive is not a punishment.
 It is about clarifying suitability and determining what measures may be necessary.
-In a case like this, it is also in the driver's interest.
-If he is not fit to drive a vehicle, it is better for him to stop driving before another and possibly more serious accident occurs.
-If, on the other hand, the driver's suitability is to be affirmed in the future as well, the control drive can, if necessary, provide him with knowledge that can be helpful for his further participation in road traffic."
+In a case such as this, this is also in the interests of the driver.
+Because if he is not fit to drive a vehicle, it is better for him to stop driving before another and possibly more serious accident occurs.
+If, on the other hand, the driver's suitability is to be affirmed in the future, the test drive may provide him with information that can be helpful for his further participation in road traffic."

 Below you will find some judgements on the subject: